osengaa10/langGraph-clinical-trials-coordinator/medical_report.md

 * Metastatic: T-DM1, pembro (on trial)
 * Procedures: Gamma knife to brain metastases

-**Clinical Trials Eligibility:**

-Based on the patient's medical history, treatment history, and molecular features, the patient may be eligible for clinical trials investigating new therapies for HER2-positive, ER-positive, and PD-L1-positive breast cancer.
-The patient's complete response to pembrolizumab suggests that immunotherapy may be a viable treatment option.
-However, the patient's history of brain metastases and liver metastasis may affect eligibility for certain clinical trials.
+**Sites of Involvement:**

+* Brain
+* Liver

+**Date of Diagnosis:**

+* August 2016 (operable)
+* September 2017 (metastatic)

+**Current Medications:**

+* Pembrolizumab (experimental, as part of a clinical trial)

 **Recommendations:**

-Further evaluation and consideration for clinical trials should be based on the patient's current disease status, molecular features, and prior therapies.
-The patient's oncology team should continue to monitor the patient's response to pembrolizumab and consider additional treatment options as needed.
+The patient's remarkable response to pembrolizumab suggests that she may be a suitable candidate for further clinical trials investigating the efficacy of immunotherapies in metastatic breast cancer.
+Additionally, consideration should be given to exploring other targeted therapies, such as those directed against the HER2 pathway, given the patient's HER2-positive status.
+Ongoing monitoring of the patient's disease status and adjustment of her treatment plan as needed will be crucial in optimizing her outcomes.